Joey Wendle Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 11th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 15th in the league.

-- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.41).
+- The Pirates' 4.37 team ERA ranks 18th among all league pitching staffs.

 - The Pirates give up the fourth-fewest home runs in baseball (74 total, one per game).

-- Ortiz (1-3 with a 4.30 ERA and 26 strikeouts in 37 2/3 innings pitched) gets the start for the Pirates, his eighth of the season.
+- Bido (0-1) makes the start for the Pirates, his third of the season.

-- His most recent appearance was on Sunday against the Milwaukee Brewers, when the right-hander tossed 4 2/3 innings, surrendering one earned run while giving up four hits.
+- The righty last pitched on Monday against the Chicago Cubs, when he threw six innings, allowing three earned runs while giving up five hits.

-- The 24-year-old has an ERA of 4.30, with 6.2 strikeouts per nine innings, in eight games this season.
-Opponents are batting .298 against him.

 © 2023 Data Skrive.
 All rights reserved.